rafa6174/imanr/cran-comments.md

-## resubmission
+## Resubmission

+── R CMD check results ────────────────────────────────── imanr 1.0.1 ────
+Duration: 19m 22.6s

+❯ checking installed package size ...
+NOTE
+    installed size is  6.2Mb
+    sub-directories of 1Mb or more:
+      R   5.6Mb

+0 errors ✔ | 0 warnings ✔ | 1 note ✖

 This is a resubmission.
-In this version we have:
+The following updates have been made:

 - Possibly misspelled words in DESCRIPTION:
-  - (Nativos, Proyecto, ces, de, xico, Maíces, México) The original data with which the model was trained comes from a project titled "Proyecto Global de Maíces Nativos de México", thus these words are not misspelled in the DESCRIPTION.
+  - **Nativos, Proyecto, ces, de, xico, Maíces, México:** These words are not misspelled as they are part of the official title "Proyecto Global de Maíces Nativos de México" from where the data to train the model comes from.
-  - (morphometric) Morphometrics refers to the quantitative analysis of form, which is a concept that encompasses both the size and shape of an organism or organ. https://www.sciencedirect.com/topics/medicine-and-dentistry/morphometrics https://www.merriam-webster.com/medical/morphometrics
+  - **morphometric:** The term [Morphometrics](https://www.merriam-webster.com/medical/morphometrics) refers to the quantitative analysis of form, which is a concept that encompasses both the size and shape of an organism or organ.
+However, for clarity, it has been changed to 'physical' in the DESCRIPTION.
-- Author field should be Authors@R.  Current value is:
+- Author field should be Authors@R.
-  - The field was fixed.
+  - This field has been updated to use the correct format.
-- Found the following (possibly) invalid URLs:
+- Found the following (possibly) invalid URLs: ...
-  - The URL is updated and validated. https://github.com/rafa6174/imanr/blob/main/LICENSE.md
+  - The URL is updated and validated.
+[License](https://github.com/rafa6174/imanr/blob/main/LICENSE.md)
-- Found the following (possibly) invalid URIs:
+- Found the following (possibly) invalid URIs: ...
-  - The email addresses were adjusted.
+  - Email addresses have been formatted correctly using `mailto:` links.
 - The Title field should be in title case.
-  - The title was corrected
+  - The title has been corrected to use title case.
+- Uses the superseded package: 'doSNOW'
+  - The code has been updated to use 'doParallel' instead of 'doSNOW' for better performance and compatibility.

 ── R CMD check results ───────────────────────────────────────── imanr 1.0.0 ────
 Duration: 11m 26.4s